 APPLY FOR A GRANT

-advance women’s human rights.
+that advance women’s human rights in Africa.

 Africa has moved away from civil war as the defining feature of its civil and political landscape.
 There are less than 5 major conflicts on the continent, yet even as countries go for elections and move towards democracy, complex forms of conflict, violence, intolerance and exclusion simmer below the surface.
 We support initiatives aimed at scaling up and maintaining women’s full involvement in governance in all sectors of society.